May 9, 2014

 - The use of geothermal heat pumps has reduced the carbon footprint by over 1.6 million metric tonnes annually.

-- Geothermal heat pumps have also enabled elimination of more than 5.8 million metric tonnes of carbon dioxide annually.
+- Geothermal heat pumps have also enabled the elimination of more than 5.8 million metric tonnes of carbon dioxide annually.

 - Geothermal heat pumps have enabled energy savings to the tune of 8 million kWh.